tatsumoto-ren/tatsumoto-ren.github.io/blog/i-was-reviewing-the-kanjitransition-deck-completely-wrong.md

 * Switch to [Ankidrone Essentials](ankidrone-essentials.html).

   Abandon the idea of *learning kanji* and start learning words.
-  When doing Ankidrone, try to learn each word as is, through the so-called *brute force* method.
+  When doing Ankidrone Essentials, try to learn each word as is, through the so-called *brute force* method.
   Memorize how the word is read and what it means.

-  This path is for people who failed to reach kanji fluency with JP1K but already learned more than half of the deck.
+  This path is for people who failed to reach kanji fluency with the JP1K method but already learned more than half of the deck.
 * Do [Kanjidamage+](learning-kanji.html#isolated-kanji-study).
   Or RTK.